-Faculty: Professors Stevens (director), Aley, Bartley, Blasius, Bowles, Calderon, Chisholm, Cook, Crook, Davis, Dembski, Di Sanza, Dill, Doing, Earp, Farlow, Fink, Fischer, Fulmer, Greive, Hyer, Jensen, Johnson, Jutt, Karp, Koza, Leckrone, Moye, Perry, Potter, Radano, Rowe, Schaffer, Schwendinger, Smith, Stowe, Sutton, Swack, Beverly Taylor, Christopher Taylor, Thimmig, Vardi, Welbourne; Associate Professors Faulkner, Hetzler, Johnson, Teeple, Vallon; Assistant Professors Dobbs, Grabois
+Faculty: Professors Cook (director), Aley, Bartley, Blasius, Bowles, Calderon, Chisholm, Crook, Davis, Dembski, Di Sanza, Dill, Doing, Earp, Farlow, Fink, Fischer, Fulmer, Greive, Hyer, Jensen, Johnson, Jutt, Karp, Koza, Leckrone, Moye, Perry, Potter, Radano, Rowe, Schaffer, Schwendinger, Smith, Stevens, Stowe, Sutton, Swack, Beverly Taylor, Christopher Taylor, Thimmig, Vardi, Welbourne; Associate Professors Faulkner, Hetzler, Johnson, Teeple, Vallon; Assistant Professors Dobbs, Grabois, Wallmann

 The mission of the School of Music is: